Ben-Kerman/immersive/doc/script-config.md

 # The method used by "quick" is also a dirty hack.
 #windows_copy_mode=exact

-# enable automtic subtitle copying by default
+# enable automatic subtitle copying by default
 #enable_autocopy=no

 # make subtitle autoselect toggle global instead of